sbernasek/flyqma/docs/source/usage.rst

 Cell Selection GUI
 ------------------

-The clones package includes a matplot-lib based GUI for selecting a particular region of interest within an image layer.
+The Fly-QMA package includes a matplot-lib based GUI for selecting a particular region of interest within an image layer.
 The interface consists of a grid of images in which rows correspond to layers and columns correspond to each of the available fluorescence channels.
 To launch the GUI for an individual image stack:

 .. code-block:: python

-   >>> from clones.selection.gui import GUI
+   >>> from flyqma.selection.gui import GUI

    >>> # load a stack, including its image
    >>> stack = experiment.load_stack(stack_ind, full=True)